 Therefore, a being presently manifesting one of the Ten Worlds in fact possesses within itself all of the Ten Worlds and can subsequently manifest any other of the Ten Worlds in response to external influences.
 This teaching that all of the Ten Worlds are inherent within one another is called the mutual possession of the Ten Worlds.
-(A more detailed explanation of this concept appears in chapter 5.)

-Nichiren Daishonin writes: "Neither the pure land nor hell exists outside oneself; both lie only within one's own heart.
-Awakened to this, one is called a Buddha; deluded about it, one is called an ordinary person" (WND-1, 456).
+Nichiren Daishonin writes: 'Neither the pure land nor hell exists outside oneself; both lie only within one's own heart.
+Awakened to this, one is called a Buddha; deluded about it, one is called an ordinary person' (WND-1, 456).